atosorigin/lego-java-file-encryption-aes/README.md

   .encrypt(file, password) to encrypt, or .decrypt(file, password) to decrypt.

+Remember to change the package in the code to where you are keeping the files.

 By default, encrypted and decrypted files are saved to {user_directory}/encrypted {user_directory}/decrypted